 The realm of estate law frequently witnesses noteworthy updates.
 Foremost among recent changes is the recurrent revision of the unified federal gift and estate tax exemption limit.
 For instance, in 2020, it stood at $11.58 million, increasing to $11.7 million in 2021.
 These fluctuations emphasize the necessity for continual revisions in estate planning strategies.

-SECURE Act, signed into U.S law on December 20, 2019, brought transformative changes.
+SECURE Act, signed into U.S. law on December 20, 2019, brought transformative changes.
 This Act drastically affected the distribution rules of inherited retirement accounts like 401(k)s or Individual Retirement Accounts (IRAs).
 The ‘stretch’ provision, which allowed non-spouse beneficiaries to extend the distributions’ tax-deferred status over their life expectancies, primarily underwent reform.
-With SECURE Act in place, such beneficiaries now commonly must withdraw all inherited retirement accounts within ten years, affecting tax planning and inheritance strategies.
+With the SECURE Act in place, such beneficiaries now commonly must withdraw all inherited retirement accounts within ten years, affecting tax planning and inheritance strategies.

 Changes in digital asset laws also represent a major shift in estate law.
 With people’s lives increasingly digitized, online possessions such as social media accounts, digital currencies, and online financial accounts have become an imperative part of estate planning.
 Some states have already adopted the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA), which authorizes a fiduciary to manage digital assets and provides guidelines for digital asset management during incapacity or after death.